-There are different challenges for hybrid and battery electric cars.
-Some are common between hybrid and battery electric vehicles while others are only for one of them.
-One of the factors impacting HEV and BEV is price [11][12].
+ÓBUDA UNIVERSITY REJTŐ SÁNDOR FACULTY OF LIGHT INDUSTRY AND ENVIRONMENTAL ENGINEERING and BEV is price [11][12].
 Battery costs are expensive, which poses a challenge to the commercialization of electric vehicles.
 A sustainability assessment for electric vehicles was carried out.
 The result was that BEV is more expensive than ICEV.
 However, due to the inexpensive operational costs of BEV and the battery price reduction in the future.
 The balance will tip towards BEV compared to ICEV [13].

-November 17th - 18th, 2022 Óbuda University Budapest - Hungary The 13th ICEEE-2022 Online International Annual Conference on "Global Environmental Development & Sustainability: Research, Engineering & Management"
+The 13th ICEEE-2022 Online International Annual Conference on "Global Environmental Development & Sustainability: Research, Engineering & Management"